 Larry Agnew was 41 years old when he died with a deadly mix of substances in his blood.
 He was a kind man, devoted to his church.
 He had a loving family.
 Larry played elite football in high school, was a member of his church band and taught drums.
-He began playing drums at the age of three—his grandfather led a family singing group, and little Larry traveled and performed with them.
+He began playing drums at the age of three—his grandfather and his father, also named Larry, led a family singing group, and little Larry traveled and performed with them.

 “My son was a light,” Priscilla says.
 He never met a stranger.
 As a child, on a hot summer day, he would bring home neighborhood children his mother had never met to share his precious cache of popsicles, she recalls.

 As an adult, Larry struggled with substance use.
 He had experienced childhood trauma and was a victim of gun violence as an adult when he was shot in the leg at the age of 39.

 His life began to take a different track in his junior year of high school, his mother remembers.
 His mother recalls that he had to repeat 11th grade and lost an exciting opportunity to play football in Hawaii.

 “Life shifted for him,” Priscilla says.
 She knew he was drinking and using drugs.
 Over the years, she reached out to him and tried to ask what was wrong and how she could help.
 Larry wasn’t able to beat his demons.